Death and state funeral of Lee Kuan Yew: State and private funerals

 Lee's state and private funeral services was held on Sunday, 29 March 2015.
-87 bus services were either diverted, shortened or suspended from 11:30 am to 7:00 pm to facilitate the road closures.
-The SCDF Public Warning System siren was sounded twice islandwide at 4:35 pm to signal the start and end of a minute of silence in honour of Mr Lee.
+87 bus services were either diverted, shortened or suspended from 11:30 to 19:00 to facilitate the road closures.
+The SCDF Public Warning System siren was sounded twice islandwide at 16:35 to signal the start and end of a minute of silence in honour of Mr Lee.
 Prior to the minute of silence, all MRT trains stopped at stations and opened their doors.
 Similarly, buses scheduled to depart from bus interchanges or terminals were held back during the one minute of silence.
 Passenger Information Displays in the MRT network and bus interchanges showed "One minute of silence for Mr Lee Kuan Yew".
 Announcements were also made at stations and on-board trains.

-The state funeral was held at the University Cultural Centre, National University of Singapore, from 2:00 pm.
-It was attended by members of Lee's family, the President, Cabinet Ministers, members of the Judiciary, Members of Parliament, and foreign leaders.
+The state funeral was held at the University Cultural Centre, National University of Singapore, from 14:00.
+It was attended by members of Lee's family, the president, cabinet ministers, members of the Judiciary, Members of Parliament, and foreign leaders.
 Ordinary Singaporeans from all walks of life have also been invited to attend.
-The Master of Ceremonies was Peter Ong, Head of the Civil Service.
+The master of ceremonies was Peter Ong, head of the Civil Service.
 Ten eulogies were delivered, in the following order: